GoCardless supported the planting of 3 hectares of wildflowers in the UK in 2024-25

 Wildflower Restoration in Devon (2 hectares)

-GoCardless has supported 2 hectares of seeding on Field 39 at Wembury Barton Farm in Devon, which is managed by the National Trust and located at Grid Reference SX 53296 48325.
+GoCardless has supported 2 hectares of seeding on Field 39 at Wembury Barton Farm in Devon, which is managed by the National Trust.

 The site is a former arable field that has undergone two years of improvement using herbal leys to enhance soil fertility, following intensive farming that historically occurred there.
 The field is beside some existing reseeded species-rich grassland, which the Life on the Edge are further improving with Yellow Rattle (Rhinanthus minor), and that field abuts the maritime cliff and slope SSSI that runs from Season Point to Warren Point.